Multilingual Code Co-Evolution Using Large Language Models: Model

 \MyPara{\edittranslation} The output of \edittranslation \mode is the \unambig edit sequence in target programming language which suggests how the code in target programming language should be changed.
 Note that the model-generated \unambig edit sequence can be parsed and applied to old version of code deterministically. \edittranslation essentially learns to translate the code edits from the source programming language (\UseMacro{java_edits}) to the target programming language (\UseMacro{cs_edits}) grounding the code history context. \edittranslation \mode's target output for the \Cs example in Figure~\ref{fig:intro-example} is: \MyQuote{ \UseMacro{intro-example-cs-edits} }

-\MyPara{\metaEdits} In this \mode, we adopt the output format of CoditT5~\cite{ZhangETAL22CoditT5} for \deltatask since our model is built upon it, and it had showed promising performance on software editing tasks.
+\MyPara{\metaEdits} In this \mode, we adopt the output format of \UseMacro{CoditT5}~\cite{ZhangETAL22CoditT5} for \deltatask since our model is built upon \UseMacro{CoditT5}, and it had showed promising performance on software editing tasks.
 CoditT5 is \pretrained to generate the following output format: ``[Edit Plan] <SEP> [Target Sequence]''.
 The edit plan is a \concise edit sequence that represents the steps to edit the input sequence; the target sequence is the edited sequence after applying the proceeding edit plan.
-We tailored this format to the \deltatask task; the edit plan represents the edits on the code edits on source programming language (\UseMacro{java_edits}) which we call the \emph{meta edit sequence}.
+We tailored this format to the \deltatask task; the edit plan represents the edits between the code edits on source programming language (\UseMacro{java_edits}) and target programming language (\UseMacro{cs_edits}) which we call the \emph{meta edit sequence}.
 And the final target sequence should be the \unambig edit sequence on the target programming language (\UseMacro{cs_edits}).
-For the example in Figure~\ref{fig:intro-example}, the expected meta edit sequence is: \MyQuote{ \UseMacro{intro-example-meta-edits} } The target sequence after applying the meta edit sequence is: \MyQuote{ \UseMacro{intro-example-cs-edits} } Note that during inference, we only use the target \unambig edit sequence to get the updated code in target programming language as \metaEdits mode's prediction.
+For the example in Figure~\ref{fig:intro-example}, the expected meta edit sequence that converts \Java edit to \Cs edit is the following: \MyQuote{ \UseMacro{intro-example-meta-edits} } The target sequence after applying the meta edit sequence is: \MyQuote{ \UseMacro{intro-example-cs-edits} } Note that during inference, we only use the target \unambig edit sequence to get the updated code in target programming language as \metaEdits mode's prediction.